South Downs Way, looking toward Beachy Head

 With such nice weather and comparatively easy walking, the miles flew by, and we found ourselves on the steep descent through the trees into Steyning well in time for lunch.
 The Chequer Inn didn’t really look like much when we stuck our heads in, but the sharing platters that we dawdled over were surprisingly delicious.

-Dinner was at the White Horse, a ten minute walk back into the town centre.
-The food was good, the pub was busy on a Friday evening, and there was an outdoor table in the sun.
+Dinner was at the White Horse in the town centre, where the food was good, the pub was busy on a Friday evening, and there was even an outdoor table in the sun.
 Bliss.

 Total distance: 19.3 km (12 miles)